pokhriyalsaurabh23/CRUD-Operation/README.md

 # CRUD-Operation
-CRUD using Node.js RESTful Api's and mongodb as database
+CRUD using Node.js RESTful Api's,mongodb as database and pug template engine for frontend